Create your own Study Abroad opportunity, or go global as part of our Short-term, Faculty-led Courses.Explore the World

 How can I see my International Student Advisor (ISA) to check in at the beginning of the semester or get a travel signature?

-Your ISA is Sheila Vaughn.
-You must make an appointment to ensure she is available to meet with you.
+You must make an appointment to ensure that the ISA is available to meet with you.
 The ISA office is located in the Admission building behind the Student Center.
 The office is open 8:30 a.m. to 4:30 p.m.
-Monday through Friday - 617-333-2210 or email@example.com.
+Monday through Friday - 617-333-2210 or firstname.lastname@example.org.

 How do I apply for OPT (Optional Practical Training)?